HicServices/RDMP/Documentation/CodeTutorials/RdmpCommandLine.md

 ## Background

-Command line programs run in a terminal window (e.g. dos).
-In windows these files usually have the extension `.exe` (e.g. `rdmp.exe`), in linux these often have no extension (e.g. `rdmp`).
+Command line programs run in a terminal window (e.g. DOS).
+In Windows these files usually have the extension `.exe` (e.g. `rdmp.exe`), in Linux these often have no extension (e.g. `rdmp`).

 The binaries (runnable files) for the RDMP command line are included in the [Releases](https://github.com/HicServices/RDMP/releases) section of GitHub.
-Download and unzip the file that matches your operating system e.g. `rdmp-cli-win-x64.zip` for Windows or ` rdmp-cli-linux-x64.zip` for linux.
+Download and unzip the file that matches your operating system e.g. `rdmp-cli-win-x64.zip` for Windows or `rdmp-cli-linux-x64.zip` for linux.

-Examples in this document use `rdmp.exe`, if you are running these in linux then do not enter the extension.

 ## Commands

 The [rdmp](./../../Tools/rdmp/) program allows command line execution of all major engines in RDMP (Caching / Data Load / Cohort Creation / Extraction and Release).
 To access the CLI command line help system run:

 ```
-rdmp.exe --help
+rdmp --help
 ```

 For help on each engine (verb) on the command line enter the verb (listed by the main --help command) followed by --help e.g.:

 ```
-rdmp.exe dle --help
+rdmp dle --help
 ```

 When performing an operation in the RDMP client application (e.g. releasing a dataset) you can instead select 'Copy Run Command To Clipboard'.
 This will generate a CLI command that will perform the current action (e.g. extract [Project] X using [Pipeline] Y).
 This can be helpful for scheduling long running tasks etc.